FAQs about Brewster's Reopening

 Will there be any changes to the college process and/or standardized testing?

-Yes, students who are enrolled in Instructional Support will continue to receive high-quality instruction with adaptations to meeting spaces to ensure safe social distancing.
+Yes, students who are enrolled in Instructional Support continue to receive high-quality instruction with adaptations to meeting spaces to ensure safe social distancing.
 The success of our spring remote learning program allowed us to develop an even better understanding of how to support students at a distance, and provides us with valuable insight applicable at all levels of instruction.

 Will Brewster continue to provide the Social and Emotional Learning program?